-We know how intimidating opening an bank account online can be, so we are happy to answer any questions you may have about getting started.
+We are happy to answer any questions you may have about getting started.

 No, it is not necessary to make a minimum deposit to open a personal deposit account.
 However, you may find it convenient to set up direct deposits for government payments and/or your paycheque.
 If you have any questions or would like assistance setting up your direct deposit, please ask our staff.